openfigis/sharks/README.md

-The Sharks application visualizes *measures* and *PoAs* about sharks stored in a *Microsoft Access database*.
+The Sharks application visualizes *measures* and *PoAs* about sharks species and grouped stored in a *Microsoft Access database*.

 #Architecture

-The application is composed by a client side, a web application running in the browser, and a server side, a server application exposing the database data through a *REST api*.
+The application is composed by a client side, a web application running in the browser, and a server side, a server application exposing the database data combined with external services data through a *REST api*.

 The web application is built using Javascript and the [AngularJS](https://angularjs.org/) framework.